 - the bag opens up more like a small suitcase making it easier to find things.

 In addition to my carry-on bag, I knew I’d still want a daypack on arrival in Italy, so I complemented my main bag with a fold-up backpack (Pocketpack), also by Kathmandu.
 The straps were not as padded as the Dakine brand I’m used to and things can get a bit sweaty wearing this for a while in the heat (it isn’t designed to sit away from your body).
 However, for a fold-up bag, I was very impressed and I will go so far as to say that is has turned out to be one of the best travel items I’ve bought.

-After completing the packing process many times now, I genuinely believe that the key to packing light is to make a list of the items you NEED.
+After completing the packing process many times now, I genuinely believe that the key to reducing your luggage is to make a list of the items you NEED.
 Note: I’ve written that world in capital letters because it is important.

 I know from so many trips past that the easiest way to fill up a bag is to pick through your wardrobe, shoe cupboard, bathroom cabinet and kitchen drawers to find the things you want to take.
 It might seem like an obvious way to pack but it has two fundamental flaws: